scottward/hs-push/editions/25-dare-to-stay-the-course.md

 ## Post Text

 "To dare; that is the price of progress."
-—
+— Victor Hugo, Les Misérables

-The first “dare” is to commit to a big goal.
+The first "dare" is to commit to a big goal.
 Dream big!
 Imagine what is possible and decide to go for it.

-The second “dare” is to pick between the hundreds of paths you could take to achieve the goal.
-It takes tremendous courage to commit to a specific strategy and say “No” to the other options.
+The second "dare" is to pick between the hundreds of paths you could take to achieve the goal.
+It takes tremendous courage to commit to a specific strategy and say "No" to the other options.
 But focus is the only way to make progress.
 Keeping our options open dooms us to mediocrity.

-The third “dare” is to see the plan through.
+The third "dare" is to see the plan through.
 Persistence is magic.
 We all struggle to carry on after the excitement has worn off.
-We’re all tempted to change things up when we get bored.
-We all get tired and start to worry that what we’re doing isn’t going to work.
+We're all tempted to change things up when we get bored.
+We all get tired and start to worry that what we're doing isn't going to work.

 All those struggles are normal.

 Stay the course.

 ## Feedback